MehnaazAsad/RESOLVE_Statistics/reports/Making new ECO & RESOLVE mocks.md

 The `.ff` files are required by `eco_mocks_create.py` to make mocks which involves:

 - CLF & abundance matching with ECO to get M<sub>r</sub>.
-- Matching to closest M~r~ in survey to assign all other galaxy properties to mock galaxies.
+- Matching to closest M<sub>r</sub> in survey to assign all other galaxy properties to mock galaxies.
 - Carving out the geometry of the survey.
 - Calculating redshift-space distortions and distances.
-- Carrying out group finding and group mass assignment which also includes group galaxy type and group M~r~ / M~*~ being calculated depending on the type of abundance matching that was carried out.
+- Carrying out group finding and group mass assignment which also includes group galaxy type and group M<sub>r</sub> / M<sub>*</sub> being calculated depending on the type of abundance matching that was carried out.